 Temporary Restraining Orders (TRO):

 A Protective Order is much more serious than a Temporary Restraining Order, and is therefore harder to obtain.
 When a party is requesting a Protective Order against a spouse, it usually starts with an Ex Parte Protective Order.
 The Ex Parte protective order is granted and signed by the Judge without a hearing and is based on an affidavit signed by the victim.
 A hearing will be set to determine if a Protective Order should be granted.
 A Protective Order requires a finding that family violence has occurred and is likely to occur in the future.
 A Protective Order is very serious, because if a Protective Order is granted against you, it could come with criminal consequences, such as a prosecution for family violence or assault.
-Additionally, if a Protective Order is granted against you, it is now illegal for you to own or possess a firearm.
+And if a Protective Order is granted against you, it is now illegal for you to own or possess a firearm.
 Unlike Temporary Restraining Orders, when a Protective Order is filed and granted, local police departments will receive a copy of the Protective Order and will thus be aware if a person is violating the Protective Order.
-With a Temporary Restraining Order, the local police departments do not receive a copy, and are thus less likely to arrest a party who is violating the Temporary Restraining Order.
+With a Temporary Restraining Order, the local police departments do not receive a copy, and are thus less likely to arrest a party violating the Temporary Restraining Order.

-As mentioned above, the main difference between the Protective Order and the Temporary Restraining Order is that the Protective Order requires a finding of family violence and that future family violence is likely to occur.
+The main difference between the Protective Order and the Temporary Restraining Order is that the Protective Order requires a finding of family violence and that future family violence is likely to occur.
 A Temporary Restraining Order does not require family violence and can serve several purposes such as protecting a spouse from harassing behavior or preserving property from being sold or damaged.

 Whether you need a Protective Order or a Temporary Restraining Order in your case, Anita Cutrer can assist you!
 Give our office a call and set up a free consultation.